Appalachian Journal of Law

 The Federalist Society for Law and Public Policy Studies is a group of conservatives and libertarians interested in the current state of the legal order.
 It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
 The Society seeks both to promote an awareness of these principles and to further their application through its activities.

 The Phi Delta Phi International Legal Fraternity, established in the year 1869 to promote a higher standard of professional ethics, is among the oldest legal organizations in North America.
-It holds a unique position in the history of the North American bench and bar.
+It holds a unique position in the history of the North American bench, bar, and ASLs.
 Phi Delta Phi is the world’s largest legal fraternity whose membership is restricted to students and practitioners of the law.
 Phi Delta Phi holds monthly meetings for fellowship and planning.
-Yearly events include: “Back to School Bash” in the Fall Semester, an Initiation Ceremony and cocktail party in the Fall Semester and “Ethics Week” in the Spring semester.
+Yearly events include: “Back to School Bash” in the Fall Semester, an Initiation Ceremony and cocktail party in the Spring Semester and “Barristers Ball” in the Spring semester.

-The RLSA is a local Republican student organization formed at The Appalachian School of Law to foster and promote the mission and goals of the Republican Party.
+The RLSA is a local Republican student organization formed at Appalachian School of Law to promote individual liberty, fiscal responsibility, and Constitutional values.
 All ASL students, faculty, and staff are welcome to join.
-The RLSA holds bi-monthly meetings during the academic semester and hosts the annual All-American Ball during the Fall semester, attends regional political events, and contributes all charitable proceeds to Fisher House Foundation to build homes for disabled veterans.
+The RLSA holds bi-monthly meetings during the academic semester, hosts the annual Great American Bash during the Fall semester, attends regional political events, and contributes all charitable proceeds to Fisher House Foundation to build homes for disabled veterans.

-Sutin Public Interest Association is ASL’s chapter of Equal Justice Works, formerly the National Association of Public Interest Law.
-The objective of this association is to promote awareness, educate, and empower public service-minded law students in upholding Dean Sutin’s strong beliefs in serving the public.
+The mission of the Sutin Public Interest Association is to promote awareness, educate, and empower public service-minded law students in upholding Dean Sutin’s strong beliefs in serving the public.
 The founders of this organization were dedicated to surmounting barriers to equal justice that affect millions of low-income individuals and families.
-Today, the association leads the country in organizing, training, and supporting public service-minded law students, and in creating summer and postgraduate public interest jobs.
+Today, the association is committed to organizing, training, and supporting public service-minded law students, and in creating summer and postgraduate public interest career opportunities.